erichengler/weekend-salary-calculator/README.md

 ### Usage

 This was before we learned how to set up a server using Node.js.
 To view the app, open the index.html file in your browser.

+## Acknowledgement

+Thanks to Chris Black and Prime Digital Academy for providing me with the knowledge I needed to make this!